datawire/ambassador-docs/docs/emissary/3.9/howtos/tracing-lightstep.md

 ## 1. Setup Lightstep

-If you don't already have a Lightstep account be sure to create one [here](https://www.servicenow.com/products/observability.html).
+If you don't already have a Lightstep account be sure to check their documentation on how to obtain an account.
 Then create a Project and be sure to create and save the Access Token information.
 You can find your Access Token information under the Project settings.

 ## 2. Deploy the OpenTelemetry Collector